 - They have a 24/7 desk with very friendly service.

 And just in case The Dunes is full, I prepared for you a list of other super affordable motels in Bend.
-It’s just a very affordable kind of place, I think.
+As you’ll see, there’s no shortage of budget motels.
+Bend is just a very affordable kind of place, I think.
 A great base for a value vacation in one of the prettiest states in the USA.

 The Cascade Lodge is another pearl of a motel where you really get a lot of bang for your buck.